 back in hindsight, I see that she was biding her time...

-"Anyway, Laura glared at Helena and said defiantly, ‘you will not make these decisions regarding my son!’," Alexis began to laugh at the memory.
+not make these decisions regarding my son!’," Alexis began to laugh at the memory.

 "Oh, God!
 The look on Helena’s face was priceless.
 She looked to your father for approval but Laura demanded to know if Stavros’ grandmother had selected his christening gown.
 Stavros enjoyed playing Helena against Laura when it suited him.
 That night, it suited him.
 So, he posed the question to Helena."